engage-xr/c-sharp-style-guide/README.markdown

 ### Line Length

-Lines should be no longer than **100** characters long.
+Not super important, but lines should be no longer than **100** characters long.
 Break up long methods or expressions sensibly.
 For example:

 ```csharp
 if (ENG_IGM_SharedIFXController.instance.sharedIFXModules.Count <= index ||